GaddamMeghana578/VisitorRegistration/README.md

 • Run the command "bower install" to install the client packages mentioned in bower.json.

+• Create a folder by name images under server folder.
+Under images create another folder by name upload, all the images added will be placed under this upload folder.

 • Navigate to server folder(VisitorRegistration/server).
 Run the server using the command "node server.js".

 • Server is listening on port 3000.
 Open a browser and enter "http://localhost:3000" to run the client.